solarpush/firestore-search-engine/README.md

 - Out-of-the-box Firestore configuration support
 - Full-text searching of Firestore documents
-- Search by document title
+- Search by any keypath in the document
-- Pagination capabilities

 ## Installation